-In this section, we discuss the (k, η) -core computation when graphs cannot be entirely stored in main memory.
+In this section, we discuss the $(k, \eta)$ -core computation when graphs cannot be entirely stored in main memory.
 Assume that graph is stored in a CSR format in external memory.
 We adopt the semi-external setting, which allows O(n) memory usage.
 This assumption is reasonable in practice, and it has been widely adopted in massive graph analysis [18], [19].
-We design an index-based solution for I/O efficient (k, η) core computation.
-We introduce the data structure to store UCF-Index in external memory and give the corresponding query processing algorithm in Section 6.1.
-Section 6.2 proposes a new strategy to locally compute η -thresholds, and Section 6.3 presents the corresponding algorithm for index construction.
+We design an index-based solution for I/O efficient $(k, \eta)$ core computation.

+We first introduce the data structure to store UCF-Index in external memory and give the corresponding query processing algorithm in Section 6.1.
+The following subsections propose the algorithm for index construction in external memory.
+Section 6.2 proposes a new strategy to locally compute $\eta$ -thresholds, and Section 6.3 presents the corresponding algorithm for index construction.
 Section 6.4 proposes several optimizations to further reduce I/Os and improve efficiency.